stefan-ctrl/clean-hda-typst-template/README.md

 `university-short (str*)`: Short name of the university (e.g. DHBW), displayed for the university supervisor

-Behind the arguments the type of the value is given in parentheses.
+For each argument the expected type of the value is given in parentheses.
 All arguments marked with `*` are required.

+Have a look at the example file [`main.typ`](https://github.com/roland-KA/clean-dhbw-typst-template/blob/main/template/main.typ) whithin the [`template`](https://github.com/roland-KA/clean-dhbw-typst-template/tree/main/template) directory on how to use the `clean-dhbw`-function with a typical subset of these parameters.

 ## Acronyms